hatasaki/hosted-agent-workshop/README.md

     azd up
     ```

-5. Open Microsoft [Foundry portal](https://ai.azure.com) and test the agent:
+5. Open Microsoft [Foundry portal](https://ai.azure.com) and test the agent
+  - Navigate to your Microsoft Foundry (should be listed under resource group `rg-<username>-hosted-agent` you specified in step 1).

 ## Resource Clean-up